Heisenberg-737/NFTx/README.md

 ## 🥽Functioning and Workflow

-- NFTx is an AI-driven NFT minting platform (allowing minting on 16 different chains) that simplifies the process of minting NFTs (Non-Fungible Tokens) and storing them on IPFS.
+- NFTx is an AI-driven NFT minting platform (allowing minting on 16 different chains) that simplifies the process of minting NFTs (Non-Fungible Tokens).
+- The platform is designed to be user-friendly and accessible to individuals from all backgrounds, regardless of their technical expertise or knowledge in the field.
+- The platform is powered by Stable Diffusion, an AI technology that generates unique NFTs based on user preferences.
+- Users can select from a wide range of options to customize their NFTs, including the type of NFT, the details of NFTs to be minted, and the blockchain network to be used.
+- The platform also provides users with the option to mint NFTs from their own images.
+Users can upload their images to be minted.
+- The platform uses cutting edge NFTStorage by Filecoin for generating Metadata for the NFTs.

 ## ⚽Goal